Forricide/still-feel-alive/Chapter 12.md

 She nods.

-It's uncomplicated.
+Not a particularly complicated plan.

 Acceptable.

 "All right."
 A note of concern.
-Not 'all right'.
+Not 'all right', perhaps, but good enough.
 "When it reaches the city, we'll give you the first one."

 "I can do it now."